 Software developers, systems software: • Median salary: $96,600*

 Learn more about career outlook, example careers and average salaries.

-The software engineering, BS program at Arizona State University is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+The software engineering, BS program at Arizona State University is accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org.
 Student enrollment and graduation data are available at engineering.asu.edu/enrollment.